-• "Law of Nature": Nature does not throw n^2 numbers at us haphazardly, therefore there are few dense matrix problems.
-Some believe that there are no real problems that will turn up n^2 numbers to populate the $n \times n$ matrix without exhibiting some form of underlying structure.
+• "Law of Nature": Nature does not throw $n^2$ numbers at us haphazardly, therefore there are few dense matrix problems.
+Some believe that there are no real problems that will turn up $n^2$ numbers to populate the $n \times n$ matrix without exhibiting some form of underlying structure.
 This implies that we should seek methods to identify the structure underlying the matrix.
 This becomes particularly important when the size of the system becomes large.

-13.4 Records
+14.3 Records

-Table 13.1 shows the largest dense matrices solved.
-Problems that warrant such huge systems to be solved are typically things like the Stealth bomber and large Boundary Element codes1.
-We see here that space considerations, not processor speeds, are what bound the ability to tackle such large systems.
+Table 14.1 shows the largest dense matrices solved.
+Problems that warrant such huge systems to be solved are typically things like the Stealth bomber and large Boundary Element codes.
 Another application for large dense problems arise in the "methods of moments", electro-magnetic calculations used by the military.